Updated: April 1, 2023

 April is the beginning of peak season on many of our local trout lakes.
 Most of these popular fly fishing lakes are open all year long or opened on March 1st so lakes like Lenice, Nunnally, Dry Falls, Dusty, Lone Lake, and many others should be on your radar for April.

 Another local favorite, Lone Lake on Whidbey Island, usually fishes really well in early spring.
-It has been a little finicky but is producing fish.
-Most guys are doing well on small black chironomids or small bloodworms but this can change quickly.
+It has been a little finicky from the most recent reports we've been hearing.
+This will change any day, however and Lone Lake is usually a great choice this time of year.
+Most guys are doing best with small black chironomids but this can change quickly.
+Balanced leeches should be on your list of techniques to try as well.
 A blob on a sinking line will catch fish as well.
-Leeches have been slow.
-Damsel nymphs will fire up here soon as the water warms up.
+Damsel nymphs will fire up by the end of the month.

 The bulk of the other great fly fishing lakes in our region open on the 4th Saturday in April (4/23/23).
 Many lakes are stocked this time of year and offer good opportunities to keep some fish for the dinner table as well.
 Check out this list of trout plant reports for some ideas on where to go in your area.